-Avoid feeding the peels also as they may contain toxins.
+Avoid feeding the peels as they may contain toxins.

 Nuts are an incredible source of healthy fats, fiber, and protein but you should be careful when feeding them to your Maine Coon.

 Macadamia nuts are dangerous for cats but other nuts like almonds, and walnuts are not inherently poisonous.

 16. Dog Food

 Dog food is not dangerous for your cat.
 But your cat’s nutritional requirements are different than a dog.

-Cats need higher levels of vitamin A and protein.
-Whereas dogs can survive without these.
+For instance, cats need higher levels of vitamin A and protein, whereas dogs can survive without these.

 - Arachidonic Acid

 - Vitamin A